Child sexual exploitation in Canada: survivors reveal terrifying reality

-Victims earn between $500 and $1,000 daily by providing sexual services, an RCMP report shows.
-Investigations have revealed a victim can make up to $2,000 in one day.
-Traffickers usually keep all of the money, although some victims are allowed to keep a portion of what they earned.
+People can earn between $500 and $1,000 daily by providing sexual services, an RCMP report shows.
+Investigations have revealed they can make up to $2,000 in one day.
+Traffickers usually keep all of the money, although some people are allowed to keep a portion of what they earned.

 As a teenager, Cumby worked for a man whom she thought was her boyfriend.

 “I thought he was going to take care of me.
 I thought he loved me and I gave him all my money.
 He would take me shopping, and put me in a hotel room, put me out to work.”

 LISTEN: Survivor explains how traffickers groom, then trap victims